protonemedia/laravel-cross-eloquent-search/README.md

 ## Treeware

 This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/pascalbaljetmedia/laravel-cross-eloquent-search) to thank us for our work.
-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+If you use it in production, we ask that you [**buy the world a tree**](https://plant.treeware.earth/pascalbaljetmedia/laravel-cross-eloquent-search) to thank us for our work.
+By contributing to the Treeware forest, you'll create employment for local families and restoring wildlife habitats.